rohitmodh/DynamicMappingSystem/README.md

 ### Validation Engine
 - Validates data according to rules defined for both the source and target models.
 - Ensures that any invalid data is flagged before further processing.

+### Strategy Pattern For Different Object Type Mapping:
+-Strategy to dynamically select and apply the correct mapping logic based on the structure of the input data and mapping rules, enabling the system to handle different combinations for Flat and array objects.

 ### Factory Pattern for Data Providers
 - A factory that selects between **JSON** and **MongoDB**-based providers based on configuration.